b08202033/whisper_prompting/README.md

-# Exploring the Prompt Understanding Capability of Whisper
+# DO PROMPTS REALLY PROMPT?
+Exploring the Prompt Understanding Capability of Whisper

 ## Datasets
 All the used datasets are publicly available.
 Here's the links: